rseeber/rseeber/README.md

 Interests include Cybersecurity, Networking, Sys Admin, and Software Development.

-Currently working on my loginManager library and learning about cryptography as well as the compiler process.
+Currently working on my SLIM library and learning about cryptography as well as the compiler process.

 <hr>